 Degrees awarded for the academic year 2018-19 (Dec and May) = 18

 The Mission Statement of the Computer Science Department

 The Computer Science Department strives for excellence in giving our students knowledge through comprehensive educational programs, research, dissemination through scholarly publications, and service to the profession, the community, the state, and the nation.

 Program Educational Objectives

 The Computer Science Department has adopted the following Program Educational Objectives:

-Three to five years after graduation, graduates of the Manhattan College Computer Science Program have to:
+Within a few years after their graduation, graduates of the Manhattan College Computer Science Program will: